SavATree for my home SavATree for my business

 Trees help record the history of your family as they grow and develop alongside you and your kids.
 We often make an emotional connection with trees we plant or become personally attached to the ones that we see every day.
 These strong bonds are evidenced by the hundreds of groups and organizations across the country that go to great lengths to protect and save particularly large or historic trees from the dangers of modern development.
 How many of your childhood memories include the trees in your backyard or old neighborhood?
 The sentimental value of a special tree is simply immeasurable.

-Practical and Commercial Value
+Practical & Commercial Value

 Trees have supported and sustained life throughout our existence.
 They have a wide variety of practical and commercial uses.
 Wood was the very first fuel, and is still used for cooking and heating by about half of the world's population.
 Trees provide timber for building construction, furniture manufacture, tools, sporting equipment, and thousands of household items.
 Wood pulp is used to make paper.